feature-image

 ADVERTISEMENT

-JJ Redick previously stated he and Luka Doncic have a “great relationship” built on a six-year history, which dates back to their time in Dallas.
+JJ Redick previously stated that he and Luka Doncic have a “great relationship” built on a six-year history.
 They even had a heated exchange during the March matchup against the Warriors, where they argued on the bench.
 But the head coach called such intense, competitive discussions normal for them.
 While he may not have seen the positive impact so far, the 6x All-Star’s teammates have noticed and acknowledged it.
-Roughly more than 2 weeks ago, when the Slovenian returned for the practice after his treatment, there was a visible difference.
+Roughly 2 weeks ago, when the Slovenian returned to practice after his treatment, there was a visible difference.

 “People don’t know how much impact Luka has not only on the court, but off the court,” Lakers forward Rui Hachimura said.
 “He is a guy that always wants to be around with us.
 We love him just hanging out and talking.
 So we’re happy that he’s back finally.
 He’s doing funny things like always.”
 Similarly, Lakers reserve center Jaxson Hayes praised both Luka Doncic and Austin Reaves for their key contributions from the bench.